There are many ‘rules’ relating to ing or infinitive verbs.

 I paid him to fix my computer.

-Did you manage to persuade him to do it?
+Did you manage to fix it?

 They told us to wait.